mvaganov/CmdLineAsteroids/notes.md

 back to code

 `voice`
-This class is a singleton, which allows details about the passage of time to be accessed anywhere in the program, very important for physics math.
+This class is a singleton, which allows details about the passage of time to be accessed anywhere in the program, which is very convenient for game physics.
-I'm not making the entire class static because pure static classes create design hazards similar to global variables.
+I'm not making the entire class static because pure static classes create design hazards similar to global variables. we'll talk more about this design choice later.
-  These would be most apparent if we were designing a game with variable passage of time, like time dialation in different regions of space.
 You might also notice that DeltaTime gives the same value until UpdateSelf is called.
-This will keep timing math consistent when DeltaTime is checked at multiple different times of the same update frame.
+	This is intentional, and will keep timing math consistent when DeltaTime is checked at multiple different times of the same update frame.
-You may also realize that this code is actually giving a measurement of how long the last frame took.
+You may also realize that this code is actually giving a measurement of how long the last frame took, not how long this frame is taking.
 	This works in practice because consecutive frames tend to require similar amounts of compute.
-In the worst case:
+In the worst case for this design:
-  a one frame lag-spike will cause a very laggy frame to use the faster timing value of the previous frame the next fast frame will use the long frame time of the previous laggy frame, but do so very quickly to a very keen-eyed observer, this will look like a strange stutter, where the game slows down a lot, and then speeds up a lot, over the course of only a few milliseconds. the proper solution to this problem would not be a change to the timing system, but a change to the code causing the lag spike, which is outside the scope of this tutorial.
+	a one frame lag-spike will cause a very laggy frame to use the faster timing value of the previous frame the next fast frame will use the long frame time of the previous laggy frame, but do so very quickly to a very keen-eyed observer, this will look like a strange stutter, where the game slows down a lot, and then speeds up a lot, over the course of only a few milliseconds. the proper solution to this problem would not be a change to the timing system, but a change to the code causing the lag spike.
 The ThrottleUpdate function is used to smooth out frames, and reduce CPU burden.
-The ThrottleWithoutConsoleKeyPress interrrupts the throttling when a keypress is detected, so that the game always updates quickly to user input. lets test this out.
+The ThrottleWithoutConsoleKeyPress interrrupts the throttling when a keypress is detected, so that the game always updates quickly to user input, even if the framerate is set to be low. lets test this out.

 `scene`
+Program.cs
 ```
 ...
 			char input = (char)0;